VibhuJ01/Vibhuj01/README.md

 Researcher/ Problem Solver
 --------------------------

-I am pursuing Bachelor's of technology in Artificial Intelligence.
-Currently I am working on different research topics like genetic algorithm, different prediction models like rock paper scissor predictor, weather prediction etc.
+I am pursuing Bachelor's of technology in Artificial Intelligence.I am a problem solver and AI enthusiast.
+I've been coding and building robots for 6 years.
+I've excelled in problems requiring higher level reasoning and problem solving.
+I've used a lot of AI/ML algorithms and am constantly working on new ones.

 * 🔍  I want to become a researcher and find new things, create new things.
 * ✉️  You can contact me at [jainvibhu.2002@gmail.com](mailto:jainvibhu.2002@gmail.com)